-Plasma cutters are precision tools that can cut most types of metal and cut most thicknesses and are useful across a variety of applications.
+Plasma cutters are precision tools that can cut most types of metal and thicknesses.
+They are useful across a variety of applications.
 Different amps fit different cutting needs – for example, fewer amps are needed to cut ¼” sheet metal than to cut a 1 inch plate.

 Plasma Cutter Safety

 Before anything, remember safety is an important issue.
 When using a plasma cutter make sure you have appropriate safety goggles which are necessary for UV protection from the electrical arc and in some cases protect you from molten particles flying around.
 Heavy gloves, hearing protection, welding helmet, respirator, proper footwear and protective clothing are recommended as well to avoid burns.
 Check out our more detailed post on plasma cutter safety.